ebird/ebirdst/docs/articles/status.md

 format, and we refer to them as “weekly cubes” (e.g. the “weekly abundance cube”).
 All cubes have 52 weeks and cover the entire globe, even for species with ranges only covering a small region.
-They come with areas of predicted and assumed zeroes, such that any cells that are `NA` represent areas where we didn’t produce model estimates.
+They come with areas of predicted and assumed zeroes.
+Any cells that are `NA` represent areas where we didn’t produce model estimates.

 All estimates are the ensemble median expected value for a 2 km, 1 hour eBird Traveling Count by an expert eBird observer at the optimal time of